advancedresearch/path_semantics/faq.md

 This does not mean that AdvancedResearch does not commit mistakes, which is normal.

-It is more likely, statistically, that some people on the Internet are just seeking to waste other people's time, than for some open organization that produces software to deliberately design it based on pseudomathematics.
+It is more likely, statistically, that some people on the Internet are just seeking to waste other people's time, than for some open organization that produces software to deliberately design it based on pseudo-mathematics.
 The software produced by AdvancedResearch is regularly reviewed for errors and any errors found are reported.